-Once finish knitting and binding off a lace shawl, you may be a bit ‘at a loss’ for how to finish the project.
-If you haven’t blocked before, simply follow along with these instructions and get started.
+Once you’ve finished knitting and binding off a lace shawl, you may be a bit ‘at a loss’ for how to finish the project.
+You followed the directions but it doesn’t look quite…right.
+If you haven’t blocked before, simply follow along with these instructions to get started.

 Why is it necessary to block lace?